sptrp/battle-ships/README.md

-Small c++ Project, which realizes an algorithm for the game "Battleships" in an silmple c++ console programm.
+Small c++ Project, which realises an algorithm for the game "Battleships" in an silmple C++ console programm.
 Run main to play the game.
-Game was realized with c98 standart, as this was the requierement set by project hardware.
+Game was made with using of c98 standart, as this was the requierement set by project hardware.